JulianBiesheuvel/remla_so/README.md

 Lessons learned
 - python naming & shadowing is shady and established packages (`uvicorn`,`gunicorn`)
 - don't use code as your source code directory name if you have to reference it anywhere

+Note: the model used in the project was originally created by @partoftheorigin